Motor finance commissions

 The FCA’s review on motor industry finance commission

-In January 2024 the Financial Conduct Authority (FCA) shared that they would review motor finance discretionary commission arrangements (DCAs) and how these have been handled across the motor finance industry today and in the past.
+In January 2024 the Financial Conduct Authority (FCA) shared that they would review motor finance Discretionary Commission Arrangements (DCAs) and how these have been handled across the motor finance industry today and in the past.

 On 24 September 2024, the FCA released an update to the ongoing review and issued further guidelines.
-The complaints pause was then widened on 20 December 2024, so the FCA have now given firms until after the 4 December 2025 before they have to start responding to any type of motor finance commission complaint (including DCAs).
+The complaints pause was then widened on 20 December 2024, so the FCA have given firms until after the 4 December 2025 before they have to start responding to any type of motor finance commission complaint (including DCAs).

 - If you have already contacted us and received confirmation that you are currently in scope of the FCA review, you do not need to do anything further at this time.
 We will reach out to you as soon as we have any updates.